ahmad-amrey/CircuitMate_firmware/README.md

 CircuitMate is a portable, handheld multifunctional electronic tool designed to assist you in your electronics lab.
 This device is capable of performing various calculations for resistors, capacitors, and SMD components.
 It also features a built-in guessing game for added entertainment during your electronics projects.

-The 3D files and related details can be found on this [Thingiverse page](https://www.thingiverse.com/thing:6741874).
+The 3D files and related details can be found on this [Thingiverse page](https://www.thingiverse.com/thing:6741874) or [MakerWorld page](https://makerworld.com/en/models/626895).

 ## Features